ConvivioTeam/cookbook/delivery_recipe/delivery_team.md

 The Product Owner (PO) is essential to the success of a project.
 They represent the client’s business, its needs and they own the project.
 There is a huge difference between a Product Owner and a good Product Owner.

 A good PO understands their business, its objectives, what it needs to achieve and they have the authority to make decisions throughout the life of the change cycle.
+A good PO dedicates the necessary time to collaborate with the team, to participate in all of the the daily standups, review and planning meetings, or they provide a suitable assistant who can stand in for them.

 The PO’s role in the project is: